WisconsinRobotics/AI-ROCKS/README.md

 #### LRFLibrary (Windows):
 LRFLibrary has ObstacleLibrary as a dependency itself.
 As a result, do the following for ObstacleLibrary:
 ```
+Building ObstacleLibrary for LRFLibrary:
 - Clone ObstacleLibrary into the top level of LRFLibrary
   (Note: required to clone into top level - cannot just copy .dlls)
 - Complete the above build instructions for ObstacleLibrary (which is cloned in LRFLibrary top level)
 - Copy the `ObstacleLibrary.dll` and `ObstacleLibraryNative.lib` files into the top level of LRFLibrary
 ```

 Now, build LRFLibrary:
 ```
+Building LRFLibrary:
 - Open `build/windows/LRFLibrary.sln` in Vision Studio
 - Ensure you are building in x64: Navigate to Build > Configuration Manager.
   Set `Active Solution Platform` to x64 and both `LRFLibrarySharp` and `LRFLibrary` projects to x64.
 - Build solution, or if there are issues, `LRFLibrary` and then `LRFLibrarySharp` in that order
 - Resultant `LRFLibrarySharp.dll` is in the `build/windows/x64/Debug` directory
 - Copy `LRFLibrarySharp.dll` into top level of AI-ROCKS